-- 2. The Strategy is now in Stage 4 of a four-stage development process that began in late 2014. - 3.
+- 2. The strategy is now in Stage 4 of a four-stage development process that began in late 2014. - 3.
 It is a coordinated approach to identifying and responding to the coastal hazards of erosion and inundation, and the influence of sea level rise, over the next 100 years. - 4.
-In 2018 a report was prepared by Community Assessment Panels, recommending adaptive pathways for 9 priority units within the Strategy area. - 5.
+In 2018 a report was prepared by Community Assessment Panels, recommending adaptive pathways for 9 priority units within the strategy area. - 5.
 Since then, the Joint Committee and Partner Councils (Napier City Council, Hastings District Council and Hawke's Bay Regional Council) have been working on a response to the recommendations of the 2018 report, including: - 5.1.
-Developing more detailed designs and costings for the short term works proposed under each of the recommended pathways. - 5.2.
-Developing thresholds to determine when pathways need to be implemented to avoid intolerable coastal hazards effects. - 5.3.
-Defining what a managed retreat response might look like in Hawke's Bay, how it might be done, and how much it might cost. - 5.4.
-Developing an agreed position as between the Partner Councils for who will lead Strategy implementation, including the funding of works under the Strategy. - 6.
-The Strategy development process is now in the final stages, with the current proposal to notify a proposed Strategy document for public review and comment in August 2023. - 7.
-Funding for Strategy implementation would then be confirmed in the Hawke's Bay Regional Council's (HBRC) Long Term plan from 1 July 2024.
+Developing more detailed designs and costings for the short term works proposed under each of the recommended pathways - 5.2.
+Developing thresholds to determine when pathways need to be implemented to avoid intolerable coastal hazards effects - 5.3.
+Defining what a managed retreat response might look like in Hawke's Bay, how it might be done, and how much it might cost - 5.4.
+Developing an agreed position as between the Partner Councils for who will lead strategy implementation, including the funding of works under the strategy. - 6.
+The strategy development process is now in the final stages, with the proposal (prior to Cyclone Gabrielle) to notify a proposed strategy document for public review and comment in August 2023. - 7.
+Funding for strategy implementation would then be confirmed in the Hawke's Bay Regional Council's (HBRC) Long Term Plan from 1 July 2024.